tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.4 =
+* **New feature:** Statistics in logs - a new section in Statistics tab.
+* **New feature:** Autonomous System Number (ASN) in whitelist and blacklist of extra IP addresses instead of specifying many IP addresses.
+* **Improvement:** Redirected requests (HTTP response code < 400) are now recorded in statistics and logs as "blocked".
+* **Bug fix:** Fix the issue of illegal click event handling on anchor tag without href.
+* See [3.0.4 release note](http://www.ipgeoblock.com/changelog/release-3.0.4.html "3.0.4 Release Note | IP Geo Block") for some details.

 = 3.0.3.4 =
 * **Improvement:** Some minor refactoring for the future release.